fmo/k8s/README.md

      numeric functions that return a score between 0 and 10 for each node.
 They are used to implement the scoring logic.</p>
   * Controller manager - The Kubernetes Controller Manager runs control loops that ensure the cluster's actual state matches the desired state, handling tasks like node health, pod replicas, and service accounts.
   * etcd - In Kubernetes, etcd is a distributed key-value store that holds the entire cluster state, including nodes, pods, services, and configurations.
 It ensures consistency and reliability using the Raft consensus algorithm.
+  * kubelet - This worker node component is in contact with the API server, and its primary responsibility is to track the state of pod specification.
+It coninuously checks the pod, ensures underlying containers are healthy, and reports to control plane.
 * Worker nodes